IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

     https://github.com/IUCompilerCourse/Essentials-of-Compilation

-**Lecture:** Tuesday and Thursday, 3:15pm to 4:30pm, on Zoom Meeting ID 962 056 0998.
-(See the Piazza announcement for the passcode.)
+**Lecture:** Tuesday and Thursday, 3:15pm to 4:30pm, on Zoom Meeting ID 950 3713 8921.
+(See the Piazza announcement for the password.)

 **Office hours** with Jeremy Siek (jsiek): TBD